Dave Chappelle delivers controversial SNL monologue on Kanye West and antisemitism

 “I wanted to read a statement I prepared,” Chappelle began.
 “I renounce antisemitism in all its forms and stand with my friends in the Jewish community.
 And that, Kanye, is how you buy yourself some time.

 “I’ve been doing this 35 years.
-Two words in English language words you should never say – “The” and “Jews”.
+Two words in English language words you should never say – ‘The’ and ‘Jews’.
 No one does good after they say that.”

 West recently threatened to go “death con 3 on JEWISH PEOPLE”, before doubling down in a succession of antisemitic statements.